simplesamlphp/simplesamlphp-module-webauthn/README.md

 If you are using PHP 7, you also need to install either the GMP extension (recommended) or the BCMath extension.

-## How to setup the webauthn module as an authprocfilter
+## How to setup the webauthn module as a second-factor (an authprocfilter)

 You need to enable the module's authprocfilter at a priority level so that it takes place AFTER the first-factor authentication.
 E.g. at 100 and